 How do people feel about privacy?

-For example, Microsoft’s poll on how personal technology is changing lives, available online as PowerPoint slides, highlights differences in how first and third world citizens view the Internet.
+For example, Microsoft’s poll on how personal technology is changing lives, highlights differences in how first and third world citizens view the Internet.
 In developing countries, there is more skepticism about how technology benefits social bonds and far more skepticism of the media because of technology — but, surprisingly, far more enthusiasm for STEM education and careers.

 The Microsoft study concludes that people everywhere are greatly concerned about the Internet’s impact on privacy.
 It’s hard to tell how helpful this conclusion is, because the questions asked aren’t included in the PowerPoint, and surveys that ask about privacy in general terms often don’t reveal how people feel about specific instances of information collection or usage that may bring them benefits.
 But the Microsoft study found that respondents from all over the world believed that current legal protections for users of personal technology are insufficient.
 Oddly, by similar percentages, respondents said they didn’t feel fully aware of what types of personal information were collected about them.